 Disneyland Spring Break Survival Tips for 2023

 Keep in mind that spring break crowds are not as concentrated as they are during Christmas break.
-The resort brings in different visitors from not just California, but Arizona, Nevada, Oregon and other neighboring states.
+The resort brings in different visitors from many of California's neighboring states, such as Arizona, Nevada and Oregon.
 Every school break varies, so Disneyland will have spring breakers visiting from early March through mid-April.
 You can see the best times to visit by hopping over to our Los Angeles Crowd Calendar.
-Spring is actually an excellent time to visit Disneyland with flowers abloom, often beautiful weather and a lot going on in the parks.
+Spring is actually an excellent time to visit Disneyland with flowers abloom, beautiful weather and lots of activities going on in the parks.
 We bring you our Disneyland spring break survival tips to help make the most of your journey.